db-keli/git-ease/README.md

-git ease
+git squash
 =======

-git ease is my personal git automation linux shell script. <br>
+git squah is my personal git automation linux shell script. <br>
 This script makes the use of git easier.

 # Why This ?